roykhasiani/roykhasiani/README.md

-- 👋 Hi, I’m @roykhasiani
+- 👋 Hi, I’m Roy.
-- 👀 I’m interested in Flutter, Blockchain, Ethical Hacking
+- 👀 Building stuff for my Ai startup: horAizone.
-- 🌱 I’m currently learning all three
+- 🌱 Learning as I go.
-- 💞️ I’m looking to collaborate on anything pertaining the aforementioned.
+- 💞️ Passionate about Augmented Human Intelligence
-- 📫 How to reach me - text/mail
+- 📫 How to reach me - linkedin

 <!---
 roykhasiani/roykhasiani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.